 - Immediately give your dog the treat, followed by more praise and some pets!

 - Repeat steps 1-5 until your dog is sitting at the sign of the treat above his/her nose.

 - Now you can start to add a cue word.
 Say your dog’s name followed by the word “Sit” while still holding the treat in the position as before.

-- Continue these steps several times, using the word “Sit” each time and gradually phasing out the hand motion and limiting the treats given each time.
+- Continue these steps several times, using the word “Sit” each time, gradually phasing out the hand motion, and limiting the treats given each time.
 Reserve the treats for only the best sits.
 Always continue to give praise for any obedient sits.

 - Please continue to give them as much praise as possible; they deserve it!